srvk/eesen/README.md

 * Multiple utterances are processed in parallel for training speed-up.
 * Inherits Kaldi's programming stype.
 Convenient to implement new modules.
 * Fully-fledged [example setups](https://github.com/yajiemiao/eesen/tree/master/asr_egs) to demonstrate end-to-end system building, with both phonemes and characters as labels.

-# Updates

-Refer to [here](https://github.com/yajiemiao/eesen/wiki/Updates) for a list of recent updates.

 # Experimental Results